Fictional Political Party

 - The True Victory Party was a political party comprised of radical Bothans who wished to continue ar'kai (i.e. "genocidal warfare") against the Yuuzhan Vong.

-- The POWER Party (that's Preserve Our Wild Endangered Resources Party) of the planet Telos IV was an organization created in opposition to the Telosian government granting a Mega Corp control over the planet's national parks and sacred lands for the mining of resources, which the POWER Party believed should be illegal.
+- The POWER Party (that's Preserve Our Wild Endangered Resources Party) of the planet Telos IV was an organization created in opposition to the Telosian government granting a Mega Corp. control over the planet's national parks and sacred lands for the mining of resources, which the POWER Party believed should be illegal.
+Except it had only one member, two if you count the supporting thief.

 - In the Star Trek Novel Verse, the Parliament Andoria is split between the Visionists (who are conservative and somewhat isolationist), and the strongly pro-Federation Modern Progessive party (liberal).
 On planet Mestiko, meanwhile, there's the Payavist Inward Party, which objected to alien interference in the world's rebuilding following the "pulse" disaster.
 It eventually overthrew the Zamestaad government in a coup (see Star Trek: Mere Anarchy).
 Finally, on Kropasar, the two major parties are named "Agreement" and "Consensus".